Use MyHeritage DNA to get more from your DNA test

 MyHeritage is one of the newer entrants into the market for DNA testing, but with a growing database and the regular introduction of new features it is proving to be a popular choice.

-MyHeritage launched its test in November 2016, and by the end of 2021 had more than 5.6 million people in its database.
+MyHeritage launched its test in November 2016, and currently has 5.8 million people in its database.
 Although AncestryDNA has a much larger database with over 20 million people tested, there is still much to be gained by adding your results to a different database.
 You will get many matches at MyHeritage who have not tested at Ancestry.

 The MyHeritage website is available in 42 languages and its test is available worldwide with the exception of Israel, Iran, Lebanon, Sudan, Libya, North Korea, Somalia and Syria.
 MyHeritage is particularly strong in Continental Europe where it already has a large user base as the result of a series of acquisitions.
 In contrast, Ancestry sells its test in just over 30 countries, and many big European countries such as Spain and Italy are excluded.